minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

 4) Configure Automatic Bucket Encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc encrypt set` command to enable automatic SSE-KMS protection
+Use the :mc:`mc encrypt set` command to enable automatic SSE-KMS protection
 of all objects written to a specific bucket.

 .. code-block:: shell